tituslabumn/Pan-Cancer-Gene-Reports/README.md

 - RSelenium

 ### Known issues
-  Occasionally one of the several web connections/APIs (e.g. UniProt) will fail to connect for unknown reasons ('SSL connect error').
-In these cases you may need to retry your query at another time.
+Occasionally the uniprot REST UniProt API will fail to connect for unknown reasons (SSL error).
+PCGR makes up to 20 attempts (usually requires less than 5-10) to access the database before halting execution which requires re-querrying at another time.